Nitrokey/nitrokey-documentation/nethsm/faq.rst

 Is NetHSM FIPS or Common Criteria certified?
 --------------------------------------------

 Not yet but we are aiming for certifications in the future.
-Please contact us if you are interested in supporting such efforts.
+Please contact us if you are interested in supporting these efforts.

 Which protections against physical tampering are in place?
 ----------------------------------------------------------